-International Expense Management and Payments
+Global Expense Management and Payments

-While payroll is usually the substantial part of company costs, within the Global Mobility Environment, the assignment package, benefit-in-kind (BIK), taxes, allowances and expenses often equal or even surpass this.
+While payroll is usually the substantial part of company costs, within the global mobility environment, the assignment package, benefit-in-kind (BIK), taxes, allowances and expenses often equal or even surpass this.
 For assignees and business travellers, what is paid, how, and when is of the greatest interest.

 Within the marketplace, companies are challenged by multiple coordinators and suppliers using separate companies for tax, and different payment organisations or the company finance team for a multitude of payments.

 In trying to make sense of this, there is often little in the way of tailored systems to support the company or employees.
-Similarly, expenses are often carried out by a separate part of the organisation, or outsourced, and seldom fully integrated with Payroll.
+Similarly, expenses are often carried out by a separate part of the organisation, or outsourced, and seldom fully integrated with payroll.

 The issue here is that many operate using what we term ‘behind the curtain’ providers.
 We all remember the famous scene from The Wizard of Oz (1939), in which the spectacle and grandeur of the all-powerful wizard is revealed to be the work of one quite normal man, frantically pulling levers and pressing buttons while hidden away behind a curtain nearby.